Skilled Trades18 min read

 Before starting your welding career, you need:

-• Be at least 18 years old (for most certification programs)
+• Be at least 18 years old (for most certification and apprenticeship programs)

 • Good hand-eye coordination and manual dexterity